ElMabroukAMAL/Medical-Chatbot-Llama2-Flask/README.md

 ## Project Overview

-A Flask-based medical chatbot using LangChain, Pinecone, and Meta's Llama 2 for efficient data retrieval and question answering.
+A Flask-based medical chatbot using LangChain, Pinecone, and Meta's Llama2 for efficient data retrieval and question answering.

 1. **Extract & Process Data** – Load medical PDFs and extract text.
 2. **Chunk Text** – Split content into manageable parts.